 These funds account for financial resources which are restricted, committed, or assigned for the acquisition or construction of capital facilities or other capital assets.
 The Transportation Capital Fund (previously known as the Arterial Street Fund) has been reclassified to a Capital Project Fund because it is used to account for all resources and expenditures related to transportation capital projects.
-Other Capital Project Funds are the Real Estate Excise Tax fund, Walkways & Waterways Fund, and the Park Capital Fund.
-The prior Capital Projects Fund was changed in use and title to the Kenmore Village Fund and has been combined with the General Fund for financial presentation purposes beginning in 2013.
+Other Capital Project Funds are the Park Impact Fee Fund, the Transportation Impact Fee Fund, the Real Estate Excise Tax Fund, Walkways & Waterways Bond Project Fund, the Sammamish Bridge Replacement Fund and the Park Capital Fund.